storj/storj/docs/design/storage-node-automatic-updater.md

 Once we have successfully downloaded we must verify that the binary signature is valid.

-* The downloaded file may be quaranteed by the anti-virus or blocked by the firewall.
+* The downloaded file may be quarantined by the anti-virus or blocked by the firewall.

 Possible problems:
 * downloading could fail